 Built during the winter of 1903-04, the Old Faithful Inn was designed by Robert Reamer.
 It is a masterpiece of rustic architecture reflecting the chaos of nature.
 The building is a rustic log and wood-frame structure with gigantic proportions.
 The lobby features a 65-foot ceiling, a massive rhyolite fireplace, and railings made of contorted Lodgepole pine.
 The Inn is a designated National Historic Landmark.

 Depart the Old Faithful area in the afternoon for Grand Teton National Park.
 Travel from Yellowstone National Park through the south gate into Grand Teton National Park.
 Located at the heart of the Greater Yellowstone Ecosystem, the Rockefeller Parkway connects Grand Teton and Yellowstone National Parks.
-The late conservationist and philanthropist John D. Rockefeller, Jr. made significant contributions to several national parks including Grand Teton, Acadia, Great Smoky Mountains, and Virgin Islands.
+The late conservationist and philanthropist John D. Rockefeller, Jr. made significant contributions to several national parks including Grand Teton, Acadia, Great Smoky Mountains, and the Virgin Islands.

-Prepare to be awe struck by the beauty and serenity of Grand Teton National Park and Jackson Lake Lodge!
+Prepare to be awestruck by the beauty and serenity of Grand Teton National Park and Jackson Lake Lodge!

 Grand Teton National Park is located in northwestern Wyoming.
-The park preserves a spectacular landscape rich with majestic mountains, pristine lakes and extraordinary wildlife.
+The park preserves a spectacular landscape rich with majestic mountains, pristine lakes, and extraordinary wildlife.
 The abrupt vertical rise of the jagged Teton Range contrasts with the horizontal sage-covered valley and glacial lakes at their base, creating world-renowned scenery that attracts nearly four million visitors per year.

-Day 9-Grand Teton National Park, Jackson Hole and Jackson, WY, Farewell Dinner (D)
+Day 9 - Grand Teton National Park, Jackson Hole, and Jackson, WY, Farewell Dinner (D)